quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Server Packet Handling {#server-pkt-handling}

-If a server receives a packet that has an unsupported version. and a sufficient length to be an Initial packet for some version supported by the server, it SHOULD send a Version Negotiation packet as described in {{send-vn}}.
-Servers MAY rate control these packets to avoid storms of Version Negotiaion packets.
+If a server receives a packet that has an unsupported version and sufficient length to be an Initial packet for some version supported by the server, it SHOULD send a Version Negotiation packet as described in {{send-vn}}.
+Servers MAY rate control these packets to avoid storms of Version Negotiation packets.

 Servers MUST drop other packets that contain unsupported versions.